yua22/emilie_playground/report_scripts/README_reports.md

 Conclusion:
-HTML reports are created with interactive graphs (from mpld3) and links to cumulus to view parameters.
+HTML reports are created with interactive graphs (from mpld3) and links to Cumulus to view parameters.
 They can be generated using a terminal command:

 python QC_reports.py --input /path_to_where_csv_json_h5_files_are/ --output /path_to_desired_location_of_output_files/